chiyodewa74/blog/content/posts/press-start.md

 weight: 1
 comments: false
 disableShare: true
+canonicalURL: ""
+ShowCanonicalLink: false
+CanonicalLinkText: "Originally published at"
 ---
 Hi!

 Welcome to my very own personal blog!
 Professionally, I am a game designer from Jakarta, Indonesia.
 However, I have lots of hobbies, such as games, photography, AI, cyber security, and tea drinking.
 Everything I have time to explore I will document it on this blog every two weeks.

 As you might guess, this blog is going to look a bit directionless.
 But that's exactly who I am, taking, learning, and doing whatever comes to mind.
-Don't worry, I'll try to keep this blog a bit organized by using [series](https://chiyodewa74.github.io/blog/series/) and [tags](https://chiyodewa74.github.io/blog/tags/).
-You can use it through the button at the top right of the screen.
-If you want to see all posts available, check out [archive](https://chiyodewa74.github.io/blog/archives/).
+Don't worry, I'll try to keep this blog a bit organized by using the [series](/blog/series/) tags.
+You can choose which series to read through the button at the top right of the screen.
+If you want to see all posts available, check out [archive](/blog/archives/).

 I will also write an update in the form of a blog post every 2 months about the condition of this blog and what I might write in the future.